History of medicine in the Philippines: Common diseases

 Common disease during the Spanish period in the Philippines were diarrhea, dysentery, and leprosy.
 There were also the presence of cholera, influenza, smallpox, beri-beri, dysentery, bubonic plague, scurvy, rheumatism, asthma, syphilis, tetanus, toothache, and ulcers.
 Many Filipinos believed in pasma (a resulting condition similar to spasm which involves the occurrence of hand tremors, sweaty palms, numbness and pains after the body's exposure to "unhealthy cold" and water), the state of nausog ("distress" caused by an unfamiliar person), and "personalistic sorcery".

 Pharmacies

 It was in 1830 when the "true pharmacies" were established in the Manila, Philippines.
 In 1871, a faculty of pharmacy was formally established at the University of Santo Tomas, and was later followed by the opening of "well-appointed drug stores".

+The decree of 1875 resulted in the establishment of public pharmacies, known as Botiquin Auxiliar to areas where there were shortages in medicine.
+Municipal physicians were assigned to these pharmacies.
+These were established on outskirts of Manila like Tondo and Santa Ana.

 Hospitals

 Both the Spanish government and Spanish missionaries established a number of hospitals in the Philippines.
 The first hospital was erected by the Spaniards in Cebu during 1565.
 That first hospital was later transferred to Manila for the purpose of treating sick and wounded military personnel.
 The establishment of other health and charity institutions soon followed.
 The missionaries who established the early hospitals in the Philippines were the Franciscans, the Brotherhood of the Misericordia, the Brotherhood of San Juan de Dios, and the Dominicans.
 There were also lay government people who became founders of hospitals during the time period.
 Among the early hospitals in the Philippines were the following: